-In July of 1909 the city purchased the first car for Chief Bideker at a cost of $2,140.00.
-This topless, doorless, Maxwell passenger car came complete with spotlight and fire extinguisher.
+In July of 1909 the city purchased the first car for Chief Bideker at a cost of $2,140.
+This topless, doorless, Maxwell passenger car came complete with a spotlight and fire extinguisher.
 It became the first step toward a motorized department.

-The romantic days of horse drawn hook-and-ladders and shiny brass steamers were soon to become a memory.
-During the height of the horse era thirty draft horses had filled the fire department stables.
-By 1919 the department’s transformation from horse drawn steamers to motor driven auto pumpers was complete.
+The romantic days of horsedrawn hook-and-ladders and shiny brass steamers were soon to become a memory.
+During the height of the horse era 30 draft horses had filled the fire department stables.
+By 1919 the department’s transformation from horsedrawn steamers to motor driven auto pumpers was complete.
 The city had purchased ten La France trucks painted bright white with gold lettering and stripes.

-Chief Bideker fought hard for labor reform, better salaries, training, and modern stations.
-When he resigned on November 25, 1919, he left behind a modern fire department complete with thirteen stations and one hundred firefighters.
+Chief Bideker fought hard for labor reform, better salaries, training and modern stations.
+When he resigned on Nov.
+25, 1919, he left behind a modern fire department complete with 13 stations and 100 firefighters.
 The department was organized into an 84-hour work week with increased off-duty time.
 The new schedule developed firefighting into a career, making it possible for men with families to pursue this noble occupation.

 The Great South Side Fire

-Hose Company #5 also met with misfortune when one of the horses slipped on the pavement breaking its leg and putting #5 out of service..
-Company #1 Panther Engine answered the general alarm and prepared to attack a wall of flame, but radiating heat began to burn their rubber hoses before water could be pumped through the lines.
+Hose Company No. 5 also met with misfortune when one of the horses slipped on the pavement breaking its leg and putting No. 5 out of service.
+Company No. 1 Panther Engine answered the general alarm and prepared to attack a wall of flame, but radiating heat began to burn their rubber hoses before water could be pumped through the lines.
 In a heroic effort the men of Company # 1 managed to pull the Panther Engine from the blaze before it was lost.

 The fire was consuming everything in its path.
 Texas Pacific Railroad’s roundhouse and adjacent shops formed a natural barrier between the downtown area and the Southside of Fort Worth.
 The railroad roundhouse and shops were consumed by fire, but allowed firefighters to gain control of the blaze and breathe a sigh of relief.
 If not for this natural barrier, the downtown area would have surely perished.
 Only one fatality was reported, but more than 290 homes and businesses lay in smoldering ashes in an area that covered 26 square blocks.